suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/solitary.md

 });
 ```

-In this setup, the `.mock().using()` method allows defining the behavior of the `getRandom` method using a stub function.
+In this setup, the `.mock().impl()` method allows defining the behavior of the `getRandom` method using a stub function.
 The `stubFn` is equivalent to the stub function from the installed mocking library (e.g., `jest.fn()`), but it is provided within the callback for convenience and abstraction.

 ## Advantages of Solitary Unit Testing